 The hiring process begins way before you post a job.
 There should be a strategy and plan in place.
 You need to know who to hire and when.

 Job descriptions must accurately detail the skills and experience needed for the job.
 You need to know where to advertise your openings to find the right candidates.
 Asking effective questions during the interview will help you determine the right candidate to hire.

 According to research by CB Insights, startups fail 23% of the time because they don’t have the right team.
 An HR professional can help you implement solid hiring practices to increase your chances of success.

 Before you hire, you need to familiarize yourself with the relevant employment laws.
 For example the Title VII of the Civil Rights Act, the American Disabilities Act, and the Family Medical Leave Act.

 Federal and state regulations change constantly.
 Your business will be required to follow these laws whether you understand them or not.

 As a busy business owner, you may not have the time and resources to keep up.
-HR’s responsibility is to help the business stay compliant and reduce the chance of lawsuits.
+Your startup needs HR to help the business stay compliant and reduce the chance of lawsuits.